-Table-10: Process of Waste Management
+Table-11: Process of Waste Management

 S. No. Waste Type Waste Treatment

 Bio Degradable Waste Management

-1. Food & Vegetable Waste Collected & given to Farming Plan.
+1. Food & Vegetable Waste Collected & given to Farming Plan to produce Biogas from food waste.

 2. Garden Wastes and Plant Leaves Daily collected and dumped in a yard 3.
 Paper Waste Collected and stored in a separate place.
 Sale to third party for recycling.
 Non-Bio Degradable Waste Management 4.
 Plastics Banned in the college campus.
-5. Construction Wastes Mostly used by their own construction 6.
-Metals Construction metals are stored in a separate place and are sale to thirty parties for recycling.
-7. Transport Oil + Tyres Stored in a separate place and sale to 3rd party.
+Chemical/salt storage plastic containers being disposed to 3rd Party.
+5. Construction Wastes Mostly used by their own construction and used for internal land filling Metals Construction metals or from any other sources are stored in a separate place.
+Sale to thirty party for recycling.
+6. 7.
+Transport Oil + Tyres Stored in a separate place and sale to 3rd party.
 8. Transport Vehicle and Computer Batteries Procuring new batteries with buyback offer (old battery replacement) 9.
 Used edible oil Used cooking oils are kept in separate place and sold to 3rd party for recycling.
 10. E-Waste Management Separately given below.